8ft0/study-guide/docs/linux/admin/files.md

       chmod 1755 <directory>  # Sticky bit
       ```

-By using this cheat sheet, new starters can effectively manage and understand file permissions in Linux, ensuring proper access control and security.
+By using this study sheet, new starters can effectively manage and understand file permissions in Linux, ensuring proper access control and security.